Student Shun Abe (Japanese) and friends from BIS International School HCMC presented their ideas - Photo: NGOC PHUONG

 At the same time, we invite experts in the fields of business development, marketing, finance, sustainable development, innovation, etc. to support the knowledge of the students when participating in the contest," Ms. Lan added.

-"By participating in solving problems, you will understand the difficulties of businesses and from there come up with corresponding solutions.
-It is very important to let young people approach real-life problems.
+"By participating in problem solving, you will understand the difficulties of businesses and from there come up with corresponding solutions.
+Letting young people approach real-life problems is very important.
 If they only learn theory, it will be difficult for students to quickly approach business problems.
 When they learn early, they will gain more experience."

-Dinh Vu Minh Tuan's group (students of Vinschool The Harmony Inter-level High School) came up with ideas for the final round - Photo: NGOC PHUONG
+Dinh Vu Minh Tuan's group of friends (students of Vinschool The Harmony) came up with ideas for the final round - Photo: NGOC PHUONG

 More opportunities to access new knowledge